SuperCedric/EDA-on-Spotify-2023-Dataset/README.md

 ```
 from scipy.stats import zscore
 ```
+# CODE EXPLANATION
 ## DATASET CLEANING
 Before addressing the guide questions, it's essential to clean the dataset to ensure data accuracy, consistency, and reliability of the analysis.
 Removing errors, duplicates, incomplete entries helps prevent skewed results and enhances the quality of insights.
 Standardizing formats and datatypes also allow for smoother comparisons and easier manipulation across analyses.

 ### Included in the `Spotify_Clean.ipynb` file are the Python codes used for data cleaning processes:
 ### Checking for null values
-> First, we check if there are any null values in the dataset
+First, we check if there are any null values in the dataset
 ```python
 #check for any null values
 spotifyclean.isnull().any()
 ```
 ![image](https://github.com/user-attachments/assets/613f074e-e4cc-4ad5-86c1-d63a754177dc)
-> Since there are null values, remove them from the dataset
+Since there are null values, remove them from the dataset
 ```python
 #print the remaining rows after dropping the null values
 spotifyclean = spotifyclean.dropna()